get-eu/get-eu/ep-electoral-system.md

 title: Electoral system in the EU
 ---

-I’d love to see a source for the claim that the EU Parliament’s internal rules require proportional representation.
-You just made that up, right?
-How could it be enforced?
-How was the UK compliant before the closed list system was introduced?
-How is the Republic of Ireland compliant now?

 <hr>

-Hello, thanks for the clarification and sorry for flying off the handle back there.
+The European Parliament elections require each Member State to use proportional representation or STV.
  I still can’t believe it, even though I’ve now read the relevant provisions of 2002/772/EC.

 I don’t think we should give in to the slack British usage of